 “I feel like we fell out of the lucky tree and hit every branch on the way down, ended up in a pool of cash and Sour Patch Kids.” – Ted Lasso

-We started this blog 9 years ago this month and it was one of the best decisions of my professional career.
+We started this blog over 10 years ago, and it was one of the best decisions of my professional career.
 Every Thursday I get the chance to share my latest thinking with all of you.
-I am one lucky girl – clearly.
-I don’t desire the cash, but I do plan to celebrate today with some Sour Patch Kids.
+It is my way of reinforcing my own transformation – personally and professionally.
+I am one lucky girl.
+I don’t desire the “pool of cash,” but I do plan to celebrate this Memorial Day weekend with my favorite candy: Sour Patch Kids.
 I hope that today you feel the same.
 If you’d like to share any of your secrets to successful transformation, we’d love to hear them.